aplteam/CompareFiles/README.md

 ]CompareFiles '' ''
 ```

-will suffice (although it will generate an error because no files were specified).
+will suffice, although it will generate an error because no files were specified.

 From now on `⎕SE.CompareFiles` hosts the public interface.

-Alternatively you may load CompareFiles at a very early stage (but **after** Tatin was loaded!) by adding the following function to `Setup.dyalog` in the `MyUCMDs/` folder:
+Alternatively you may load CompareFiles at a very early stage (but **after** Tatin was loaded!); this is strongly recommended in order to make the API available to other user commands.

+You can achive this by adding the following function to `Setup.dyalog` in the `MyUCMDs/` folder:

 ```
 ∇  {r}←AutoloadCompareFiles dummy;res